intercreate/smpclient/README.md

 `smpclient` is [distributed by PyPI](https://pypi.org/project/smpclient/) and can be installed with `poetry`, `pip`, and other dependency managers.

+## User Documentation

+Documentation is in the source code so that it is available to your editor.
+An online version is generated and available [here](https://intercreate.github.io/smpclient/).

 ## Development Quickstart

 > Assumes that you've already [setup your development environment](#development-environment-setup).